-And if it is proved that you have nail fungus, you can avoid wet environments and wear comfortable shoes if your infection is in the feet.
-We recommend that you consult a doctor to prescribe antifungal medications suitable for your condition which you can take topically as a spray or orally, and it may be powder or cream.
+And if it is proven that you have nail fungus, you can avoid humid environments and wear comfortable shoes if your infection is on the feet.
+We recommend that you consult a doctor to prescribe antifungal medications that are appropriate for your condition, which you can take locally as a spray or as an oral form, and it may be a powder or cream.

+And there is no need to be afraid, according to the medical site “wexnermedical”, the cure rates for current antifungals in general are 50 to 60%.

 And if you have yellow nail syndrome, it can be treated by consulting your doctor, who often prescribes vitamin E for you.